-DMD 5200.26 Pharmacology Basics
+DMD 5200 Pharmacology Basics

 Integrated Biomedical Sciences.
-Pharmacotherapy is an integral component of medical and dental care and impacts a majority of the educational standards of the Commission on Dental Accreditation.
 This block introduces students to the classes of drugs commonly prescribed by general dentists.
 The block will also review principles of drug action and selection for each class.
+Students learn about drugs used by dentists in the treatment of conditions relating to CNS/ANS Pharmacology, hypertension, renal, diabetes, antibiotics, and anesthetics.
 Since dentists manage patients under pharmacological treatment by other health professionals, the block discusses the dental consequences of medical treatments and the modification of dental treatment required for common medical treatments that dentists encounter in practice.
-To prepare for patient care in the CODM clinics, students study drugs used in the treatment of renal, immune, cancer, psychiatric and neurological conditions.
-Understanding and use of local anesthetics will also be highlighted.
+To prepare for patient care in the CODM clinics, students study drugs used in the treatment of cardiovascular, renal, endocrine, and immune treatments.
+The block will also prepare CODM students for the pharmacology section of the Integrated National Board Dental Examination.

-DMD 5221.26 Clinical Head and Neck 1
+DMD 5221 Clinical Head and Neck 1

 Integrated Biomedical Sciences.
-Students in this course will study the structures of the head, neck and oral cavity, with an emphasis on neuroanatomy and vasculature.
+The course will focus on the anatomy of the head and neck region and neuro-anatomy.
+Students will learn structures of the head, neck, and oral cavity and neuroanatomy tailored for the future general dental practitioner.
+Particular emphasis will be placed on major pathways for pain and motor control for the head and neck.
 Students will integrate the gross and microscopic structures of the head and neck with functional pathways for pain and motor control for this region.

-DMD 5222.26 Clinical Head and Neck 2
+DMD 5222 Clinical Head and Neck 2

 Integrated Biomedical Sciences.
-Students in this course will study the structures of the head, neck and oral cavity, with an emphasis on neuroanatomy and vasculature.
+The course focus on the anatomy of the head and neck region and neuroanatomy.
+Students will learn structures of the head, neck and oral cavity and neuroanatomy tailored for the future general dental practitioner.
+Particular emphasis will be placed on major pathways for pain and motor control for the head and neck.
 Students will integrate the gross and microscopic structures of the head and neck with functional pathways for pain and motor control for this region.

-DMD 5240.26 Introduction to Biomedical Sciences
+DMD 5240 Introduction to Biomedical Sciences